-Level: Beginner walk + bike
+Level: Beginner Walk + Bike

-Round Trip Distance: 2.5 miles
+Distance: 2.5 miles of trails.

 Spring colors are surreal.
 Photo: Missoula Parks and Recreation

-BLUE MOUNTAIN – MISSOULA
+BLUE MOUNTAIN: MISSOULA

-Level: Beginner/Intermediate hike + Intermediate bike
+Level: Beginner/Intermediate Hike + Intermediate Bike

 Blue Mountain trails offer unrivaled views of the Missoula Valley.